How We Hope You’ll Use the Themes

 We want users to stop relying on settings and upgrading to the latest version and so forth.
 We want you to actually get in there.
 Instead of writing CSS that overrides the default theme CSS with a child theme (which makes for a slower load and can even cause FOUC or worse; the default styles of your theme are shown) or hooks that inject code we want you to actually edit your style.css and header.php files etc and really build your theme naturally and professionally like a normal website.

 You don’t need to rely on upgrades to make sure your site is up-to-date and working.
 As you work on your site you’ll be the one making it better, “upgrading” it and keeping it up-to-date and we’ll be here to help you as best we can to learn the different aspects of managing your website the right way.

 We don’t want you to use BlankSlate, as in someone else’ theme or OUR theme.
-We want you to take that theme (or any of our themes), change it to the name of the project that you’re working on and build something custom, actually create your very own themes and unique websites.
-Our themes are merely tools to help you on your web design projects, they shouldn’t be part of the project.
+We want you to take that theme (or any of the themes), change it to the name of the project that you’re working on and build something custom, actually create your very own themes and unique websites.
+Themes are merely tools to help you on your web design projects, they shouldn’t be part of the project.

 Put Your Name on It

 When you download your theme, unzip it and open all files in TextWrangler (Mac) or Notepad++ (Win) or a similar advanced text editor and do a find and replace all in all files on the prefix blankslate or supersimple and replace with the name of your theme or client’s project.
 Then edit style.css and swap out all the info here for your own.
 Also, change out the credit in footer.php.

 The Formatting of the Code is Just Awful